LukeShortCloud/rootpages/src/ansible.rst

 After installation, the containers will be started.
 On a server, the containers are configured to automatically restart up on boot if the ``docker`` service is enabled.
-With workstations and other environments where Docker is not running on boot, the containers can still be started and stopped manually.
+With workstations and other environments where docker is not running on boot, the containers can still be started and stopped manually.

 Manually start: